 Each year, every year, the label releases some twenty to thirty albums and many of them are bought by fans of the label simply because they are ECM recordings.
 In 1979 the label earned the first of many Grammy Awards with In Concert – Zurich, October 28, 1979 by Chick Corea and Gary Burton for “Best Jazz Instrumental Performance,” and in 1978 Eicher recorded Steve Reich’s groundbreaking Music for 18 Musicians, a direction that culminated in the launch of the ECM New Series in 1984 with Arvo Pärt’s Tabla Rasa that immediately turned heads in the classical world.
 A forum for fresh approaches to both new music and the standard classical repertoire, the New Series has enabled Eicher to produce works from the likes of Heinz Holliger, Gavin Bryars, Steve Reich, John Adams and Giya Kancheli.
 In January 2007, ECM was voted Label of the Year by European classical magazines and broadcasters at the MIDEM Classical Awards.

 On November 17, 2017, the entire catalogue of about 1600 albums arrived on Amazon, Spotify, iTunes, Tidal, Deezer and Quobuz and other streaming platforms.
-The label had been one of the last holdouts of the digital age, Eicher, rightly in the view of many, insisting in the integrity of the album, fearing that his carefully produced albums as-things-in-themselves would be reduced to selected highlights.
+The label had been one of the last holdouts of the digital age to allow their product to be streamed, Eicher, rightly in the view of many, insisting in the integrity of the album — more particularly the narrative arc the music contained within it can create if thoughtfully aligned to take the listener on a musical journey, where each composition assumes greater meaning through its relationship with others — would be destroyed by unpicking single performances from the greater whole.
 In the end pragmatism won out, the label finally acknowledging that for younger people, Digital Natives, music did not exist at all unless it existed on a streaming platform.
 In a statement announcing the move, ECM said that “although ECM’s preferred mediums remain the CD and LP, the first priority is that the music should be heard.
 The physical catalogue and the original authorship are the crucial references for us: the complete ECM album with its artistic signature, best-possible sound quality, sequence and dramaturgy intact, telling its story from beginning to end”.
 The exponential rise in vinyl album sales in recent years suggest many music lovers shared these sentiments.